Trading Futures vs. Stocks: What's the Difference?

 Advantages and disadvantages of trading futures vs. stocks

-The futures market offers exposure to some of the world's most important commodities and can be a tool to help diversify or hedge a portfolio or speculate on the underlying commodity.
+Advantages of futures trading include being exposed to some of the world's most important commodities and currencies.
+Futures trading can also help diversify or hedge a portfolio or speculate on the underlying asset.

 An investor could use futures as an approximate hedge.
 For example, an investor might observe some correlation between stock and oil prices.
 Taking a short position on futures might provide profits if oil prices fall, while maintaining long-term bullish positions in oil stocks.
-There are various ways to use the way short contracts are sold based on size and correlation of stock position to create an approximate hedge.
-However, it’s important to note that an attempted hedge does not guarantee profits or guarantee a specific limit to losses.
+However, it's important to note that an attempted hedge does not guarantee profits or guarantee a specific limit to losses.
 Instead, an attempt to use futures as an approximate hedge to a stock position could potentially result in losses.

-A futures or stock position can also quickly turn against you, however, and heavy leverage could make matters worse.
+A futures or stock position can also quickly turn against you, however, and heavy leverage could make matters worse, increasing your risk of loss.

 Because margin magnifies both profits and losses, it's possible to lose more than the initial amount used to purchase the stock.
 If prices move against a futures trader's position, it can produce a margin call, which means more funds must be immediately added to the trader's account.
 If the trader doesn't supply sufficient money in time, the futures position may be liquidated.

-Margin calls can also happen in stock trading, so it's important to understand the basics of margin.
+Margin calls can also happen in stock trading, so it's important to understand the basics of margin for each product before adding it as a trading strategy.